-T-Mobile says first day of iPhone sales brought 'lines out the door' at most storesAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile says first day of iPhone sales brought 'lines out the door' at most storesAlex Wagner - Editorial Director of News and Content

 Today's the day that the iPhone finally made its way onto the fourth and final major U.S. operator, as T-Mobile officially began selling the iPhone 5 at all of its retail locations.
 Many folks are likely curious about how well the Magenta iPhone 5 has been performing on its first day of availability, especially since the regular iPhone 5 has been available on AT&T, Sprint and Verizon since last September.
 Well, if T-Mobile Chief Marketing Officer Mike Sievert is to be believed, the device is doing pretty well for itself.

 Sievert told AllThingsD that the first day of iPhone sales "has been gangbusters for T-Mobile," adding that there were lines that extended out the door at almost all of T-Mobile's near-3,000 locations this morning.
 "Clearly they want the iPhone 5, and they are voting with their feet that they want it from T-Mobile,” the executive said.
 T-Mobile is also selling the iPhone 4S and iPhone 4 in select markets.